SerratedSharp/CSharpWasmRecipes/README.md

     internal JSObject jsObject;//  Handle to JS object, marked internal so other complementary static factory classes can wrap instances public JSObject JSObject { get { return jsObject; } }

-    // Most constructers aren't called directly by consumers, but thru static methods such as .Select internal JQueryPlainObject() { }
+    // Most constructors aren't called directly by consumers, but thru static methods such as .Select internal JQueryPlainObject() { }

     // Construct wrapper from JS object reference, not typically used and requires caller ensure the referenced instance is of the appropriate type